nosco/block-scope/README.md

   // Code that needs local scope.
   // This creates a nice overview of what is put in
-  // and what names it get, inside the the function
+  // and what names it get, inside the function

 });
 ```